jindulys/ChainPageCollectionView/README.md

 }
 ```

-Default is `slideOutSlideIn`, you can set it via initialization.
+Default is `slideOutSlideIn`, you can set it via initialization stage.
 ```swift
 let chainView = ChainPageCollectionView(viewType: .normal,
                                         childAnimationType: #yourchoice)